viperproject/gobra/README.md

 ### Installation
 1. Install Z3 and Boogie.
-    Substeps 3. and 4. are specific to Boogie and only necessary when using Carbon as verification backend.
+    Steps (iii) and (iv) are specific to Boogie and only necessary when using Carbon as verification backend.
 Gobra uses the Silicon verification backend by default.
     1. Get a Z3 executable.
 A precompiled executable can be downloaded [here](https://github.com/Z3Prover/z3/releases).
       We tested version 4.8.7 64-Bit.
     2. Set the environment variable `Z3_EXE` to the path of your Z3 executable.